Djole01/PasswordManager/README.md

 These are neccessary for the program to work.
 Deleting these means deleting your passwords.

 # Install and run
-Download binary from releases
-./PasswordManagerGeorge in binary's location.
+Download archive from releases, unzip and cd into its directory ./PasswordManagerGeorge

 To remove:
 delete the binary + 3 hidden files in home directory, .MasterPass.txt , passwords.txt and tmpCrypt.txt.